 The Company's principal executive offices, as well as its research and development facility, are located in approximately 24,012 square feet of office space in San Diego, California.
-The lease for such space was due to expire in December 2012.
 On July 3, 2012, the Company entered into an amendment to the existing lease (the "Lease Amendment"), which decreases the rentable square footage to approximately 22,523 square feet.
-The Lease Amendment commences on January 1, 2013 and extends the term of the existing lease through June 30, 2019.
-The annual base rent under the Lease Amendment is approximately \$471,000 per year and is subject to annual increases of approximately three percent per year.
+The Lease Amendment commenced on January 1, 2013 and extended the term of the existing lease through June 30, 2019.
+The annual base rent under the Lease Amendment is approximately \$471,000 per year and is subject to annual increases of approximately 3% per year.
 In connection with the Lease Amendment, the Company issued a standby letter of credit to the landlord that allows for one or more draws of up to \$210,000 over the term of the lease extension.
 The Company believes its existing properties are in good condition and are sufficient and suitable for the conduct of its business.